Some new properties of an Active flux type scheme: PamPa: Abstract

 \section{Abstract}

-In this paper, we provide a few new properties of Active Flux (AF)/Point-Average-Moment PolynomiAl-interpreted (PAMPA) schemes.
-First, we show, in full generality, that the Active Flux (AF)/Point-Average-Moment PolynomiAl-interpreted (PAMPA) schemes can be interpreted in such a way that the discontinuous Galerkin (dG) scheme is one of their building blocks.
-Secondly we provide some intrinsic bound preserving properties.
-This is also illustrated numericaly.
-Last, we show, at least in one dimension, that the PAMPA scheme has the Summation by part property.
+In this paper, we provide a few new properties of Active Flux (AF)/Point-Average-Moment PolynomiAl-interpreted (\pampa) schemes.
+First, we show, in full generality, that the {AF/\pampa} schemes can be interpreted in such a way that the discontinuous Galerkin (dG) scheme is one of their building blocks.
+Secondly we provide {intrinsic bound preserving properties of the current variant of \pampa}.
+This is also illustrated numerically.
+Last, we show, at least in one dimension, that the \pampa scheme has the summation by part (SBP) property.